ConeCatLus/game-show/README.md

 $ mkcert -key-file certs/key.pem -cert-file certs/cert.pem F.209 localhost
 ```

-## Spotify API
+## Setup - Spotify API and Server details
-1. In [soptifyAuth.js](public/scripts/soptifyAuth.js) change IP and PORT to match the host.
-2. Go to: https://developer.spotify.com/dashboard/ sign in and "Create app".
+1. Go to: https://developer.spotify.com/dashboard/ sign in and click "Create app".
-3. Copy "Client ID" from Spotify dashboard to [soptifyAuth.js](public/scripts/soptifyAuth.js)
-4. Add "Redirect URIs" same style as redirectUri in [soptifyAuth.js](public/scripts/soptifyAuth.js) but with the actual IP and PORT.
+2. Navigate to settings -> Basic information
+3. Add "https://<ip-address>:<port>/" under "Redirect URIs"
-5. Select "APIs used" to be "Web Playback SDK".
+5. Select "APIs used" to be "Web Playback SDK"
+6. Copy "Client ID" from Spotify dashboard
+7. In an editor open [config.js](config.js)
+8. Add your port and IP and PORT then add the CLIENT_ID (from spotify dashboard)

 ## Add questions
 Update the [questions.json](public/questions.json) file.